17.10.2020

 Cooking time

-The closer mushrooms grow to the roads, the longer it takes to cook them.
-This is not so much in the time of the heat treatment, but in the number of times the water is changed.
+The closer to the roads the mushrooms grow, the longer they need to be cooked.
+This lies not so much in the time of heat treatment, but in the number of times the water is replaced.

-Mushrooms collected in a mixed forest, it is enough to boil 3 times for 5 minutes.
+Mushrooms collected in mixed forests need to be boiled 3 times for 5 minutes.

-Sand can get stuck between the plates so that it does not squeak on the teeth in ready dish, the water needs to be changed 5 or even 7 times.
+Sand can get stuck between the plates so that it does not grind on the teeth in ready dish, the water needs to be changed 5 or even 7 times.

-The closer mushrooms grow to the roads, the longer it takes to cook them.
+The closer to the roads mushrooms grow, the longer they need to be cooked

-Mushrooms collected far from roads and industrial facilities can not be boiled, but immediately start frying or stewing a dish that includes these mushrooms.
+Mushrooms collected away from roads and industrial facilities can be avoided by being boiled, but you can immediately start frying or stewing a dish that contains these mushrooms.

 Royal salting

-Sand is better removed from mushrooms in cold water under oppression.
-With this method of preparing mushrooms for salting, harmful substances are also removed from them.
-But the first mushrooms can be tasted not earlier than in 40 days.
-And it is better to cook them in an oak barrel.
+Sand is better removed from mushrooms in cold water under pressure.
+With this method of preparing mushrooms for pickling, harmful substances are also removed from them.
+But you can try the first mushrooms no earlier than in 40 days.
+It’s better to cook them in an oak barrel.

 Ingredients: